 Within one month of completion of the project or within 13 months following the transfer of funds (whichever is sooner), PIs must submit a project report including the following information:

-V. The Office for the Vice Chancellor for Research & Creative Activities and/or TRAG must be credited in any work product resulting from this funding
+The UCLA Office for Research & Creative Activities and the Transdisciplinary Research Acceleration Grants program must be credited in any work product resulting from this funding.